Dick Johnson, longtime Chicago TV news anchor and reporter at NBC 5 and ABC 7, dies at 66

 He had temporarily moved to a more rural setting at the beginning of the COVID-19 pandemic.

-ABC7 would like to express our heartfelt condolences to his wife, adult children and grandchildren, as well as to our friends at NCB 5 for their loss.
+ABC7 would like to express our heartfelt condolences to his wife, adult children and grandchildren, as well as to our friends at NBC 5 for their loss.

 Dick Johnson, longtime Chicago TV news anchor and reporter at NBC 5 and ABC 7, dies at 66